steveshogren/hugo-blog/content/page/training.md

 Work on this until you have finished enough that you have answered most of your own questions and implemented most of your own features.
 A small project provides you with a list of questions, and the motivation to learn how to research them.
-A small project also teaches you important details and technologies you would otherwise miss in katas.
+You will learn important details and technologies you would otherwise miss in katas.

-A small project like this probably won't feel like _work_ it will feel like _fun_.
+Your personal project probably won't feel like _work_, it will feel like _fun_.
 This is the point of no return, you're now a programmer for life, paid or not.
 Now we just need to get you paid!

 ### Step 7 - Algorithm and Interview Practice